-- (i) The Council shall treat its commercial and contractual relationships as confidential to the extent allowed by the Freedom of Information (Scotland) Act. - (ii) To allow for the operation of the requirements of the Freedom of Information (Scotland) Act, the EU Procurement Directives, and the Public Contracts (Scotland) Regulations, a Contracts Register shall be published on the Council's public website.
-Each Service Director shall ensure that the Procurement SRO is provided with sufficient information to enable this to be kept up to date.
+- (i) The Board shall treat its commercial and contractual relationships as confidential to the extent allowed by the Freedom of Information (Scotland) Act. - (ii) To allow for the operation of the requirements of the Freedom of Information (Scotland) Act, the EU Procurement Directives, and the Public Contracts (Scotland) Regulations, a Contracts Register shall be compiled by the Assessor and made publicly available.